MAAP-Project/user-metadata-form/deployment/README.md

 Configuration is managed via `pydantic` and can be specified as [outlined in their documentation](https://pydantic-docs.helpmanual.io/usage/settings/).

-Whether you are using environment variables or a `.env` file to specify configuration, the prefix for values should be `UMF_STACK_`.
-So to specify a value for the `stage` setting, you would specify a `UMF_STACK_stage` value as an environment variable, in `.env`, or otherwise.
+Whether you are using environment variables or an `.env` file to specify configuration, the prefix for values should be `UMF_STACK_`.
+So to specify a value for the `stage` setting, you would specify a `UMF_STACK_stage` value as an environment variable, in `.env`, or via any other method supported by `pydantic`.

 ## Backing up deployment configuration to AWS SSM